pequet/obsidian-daily-note-link-manager/README.md

 # Obsidian Daily Note Link Manager

-A script for Obsidian's [CustomJS](https://github.com/saml-dev/obsidian-custom-js) plugin that generates inline links to the previous and next daily notes found within the same folder.
+A script for Obsidian's [CustomJS](https://github.com/saml-dev/obsidian-custom-js) plugin that generates a dynamic header for daily notes, including navigation links, a link to the weekly review, and a list of inbox items captured on the same day.

 ## Purpose
-This script creates "Previous" and "Next" links in daily notes based on available notes in the current folder, displaying:
+This script enhances daily notes by creating a dynamic header and a list of related inbox entries.

+- **Navigation Header**:
-- **Yesterday** or **Tomorrow** for adjacent dates.
+  - Displays links for "Yesterday" and "Tomorrow" or the full `YYYY-MM-DD` for non-adjacent dates.
-- The full date (`YYYY-MM-DD`) for all other notes.
+  - Includes a link to the corresponding weekly review note (e.g., `[[Weekly Reviews/2025-W30]]`).
+  - The entire header is wrapped in `<<` and `>>` markers.
+- **Inbox Entries**:
+  - Below the header, it lists all notes in the same folder that start with the same `YYYY-MM-DD` prefix as the current daily note.
+  - This is useful for quickly seeing all items captured on a specific day.

 It is designed to be simple and reliable, searching for notes only within the same folder as the current daily note.